 Over the past few years, the European Union has coped with far-reaching political, economic and social changes and a string of successive and sometimes overlapping crises.
 The financial and economic crisis, refugee and migration flows and the Covid-19 pandemic all underscore both the extent to which our world is interconnected and the vulnerabilities of modern societies.
-Globalization, digitalization and an all-encompassing information age are indeed providing an unending challenge to all.
+Globalization, digitalization and the all-encompassing information age are indeed providing an unending challenge to all.

 GLOBSEC’s report, Voices of Central and Eastern Europe: Perceptions of democracy & governance in 10 EU countries, provides unique insight into public satisfaction with the functioning of democracy and governance in ten Central and Eastern European countries: Austria, Bulgaria, Czechia, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.

 This country report focuses specifically on Bulgaria.
-As the Bulgarian partner within the project, the Centre for the Study of Democracy (CSD) has assessed Bulgarian specific results presented in country report on public opinion in the Balkan country.
+As the Bulgarian partner within the project, the Centre for the Study of Democracy (CSD) has assessed Bulgarian specific results presented in-country report on public opinion in the Balkan country.

 The key findings of this report are: